30 Best Self Defense Knives in 2023 (Fixed Blade and Folding)

 My Review: If you don’t already know about the Studies and Observations Group (SOG), their company name originates from highly classified special forces from Vietnam called Military Assistance Command Vietnam Studies and Observations Group (MACV-SOG).

 They carried a new style of combat knife that inspired designer Spencer Frazer to found the SOG company to pay tribute to that military unit.
-Since its start, the SOG company has developed a number of high-quality knives that widely used by many special forces units, and currently manufacture the very popular Navy SEAL Pup Knife.
+Since its start, the SOG company has developed a number of high-quality knives that are widely used by many special forces units, and currently manufacture the very popular Navy SEAL Pup Knife.

 The bottom line is the SOG company makes some high-quality knives and this knife has some features that make it pretty good for self defense.
 The Flash 2 Tanto Spring Assisted Knife is one of the smaller pocket knives on this list, measuring just 4.5 inches in its closed position.
-The 3.5 inch AUS-8 Stainless steel blade can be found with a straight edge or partially serrated.
+The 3.5-inch AUS-8 Stainless steel blade can be found with a straight edge or partially serrated.

-While I don’t personally like spring-assisted opening mechanisms, SOG knives are far more reliable than most, and it does allow the blade to deploy quickly, which is a nice feature for self defense purposes.
 I also like how the knife has a safety switch, almost like a firearm, that when set on safe the knife cannot deploy the blade.
 Some users do not like this feature as they feel it can cause the knife to accidentally be set in the safe position and just leaves one more thing to think about in a self defense scenario.
 If you don’t like this feature you can simply superglue it in the open position.

 The pocket clip this knife comes with allows for very comfortable deep carry, but do know that some areas consider a deep carry pocket clip as “concealed carry”.